 About Michelle Gyimah

-Michelle Gyimah is a HR Consultant with over 10 years’ experience of working on equality issues in the workplace.
+Michelle Gyimah is a Gender Pay Gap Consultant with over 10 years’ experience of working on gender and race equality issues in the workplace.

 She holds a Masters in Human Rights from The University of Manchester.